 The Civil Liability Act will help make car insurance more affordable, reduce the number of injury-chasing nuisance calls, and will make our roads safer by removing the financial incentive for crash for cash fraud.

 Why?
-Insurance fraud costs companies around £340 million a year, and these costs are passed onto car insurance premiums.
+Insurance fraud costs companies around £340 million a year and these costs are passed onto car insurance premiums.
 Scams known as ‘crash for cash’ – where drivers cause an accident and then claim against the other driver for whiplash injuries – make up a big chunk of that figure.
-It may sound odd that someone would put their own safety as well as others at risk, but this behaviour is encouraged by the amount of money fraudsters can get from their claim 1.
+It may sound odd that someone would put their safety, as well as others, at risk.
+But this behaviour is encouraged by the amount of money fraudsters can get from their claim 2.

 “Until now, we’ve all paid into a system that rewards fraudsters, claims management companies and personal injury lawyers at the expense of honest drivers,” says Andrew Morrish, UK Claims Director.